backend-development/backend-development-textbook/source/rails_view_and_controller.md

 You already know that
 the rails console is great for working with models.
-You can also use it to check path helpers, by preprending them with `app.`.
+You can also use it to check path helpers, by calling them through the object `app.`.

 ```ruby
 > app.projects_path